docQodly/docs/docs/language/CollectionClass.md

 >This function does not modify the original collection.

-The returned collection is automatically sorted. **Null** values are not returned.
+The returned collection is automatically sorted. **null** values are not returned.

 If the collection contains objects, you can pass the *propertyPath* parameter to indicate the object property whose distinct values you want to get.